Theobragstad/Theobragstad/README.md

  #### **Hi, I'm Theo!**
- I'm a CS major at CU Boulder with a minor in data science.
+ I'm a CS major at CU Boulder with an intended minor in data science.

 theo.bragstad@colorado.edu ([LinkedIn](https://www.linkedin.com/in/theobragstad))